 The Hazard Communication Standard (HCS) is now aligned with the Globally Harmonized System of Classification and Labeling of Chemicals (GHS).

-Hazard Classes.
-Chemicals (and chemical mixtures) are grouped into universally defined Hazard Classes based on specific criteria.
+- Hazard Classes.
+Chemicals (and chemical mixtures) are grouped into GHS-defined Hazard Classes based on specific criteria; i.e., flammable, carcinogen.

 - GHS Health Hazard Classes (subdivided by Hazard Categories with associated Pictograms, Signal Word, and Hazard Statements):